 Thank you for joining the Arkansas Total Care network of healthcare professionals.
 We are proud to have your partnership and look forward to transforming the health of our community, one person at a time.
-As a Risk-Based Provider Organization (RBPO), Arkansas Total Care staff work with members and providers to ensure that both parties have the information and resources to help our members reach their health goals.
+As a Risk-Based Provider Organization (RBPO), Arkansas Total Care staff work with members and providers to ensure that both parties have the information and resources they need to help our members reach their health goals.

 This manual contains the information you need to understand our benefits, policies, and procedures.
-It also contains contact information so you can reach our staff with any questions or concerns.
+It also contains contact information so you can reach our staff for all your needs as one of our valued provider partners.